assetswap/doc-meme/core-features/market-discovery.md

 # Market Discovery

 Discover and trade new tokens effortlessly using multiple methods tailored to your trading style.
+Once you find promising tokens, track them in your [Portfolio](portfolio.md) or set up [Autopilot](../automation/autopilot.md) to trade them automatically.

 ## Discovery Methods

 ### Method 1: AI-Powered Discovery
-Let the AI find the best opportunities for you.
+Let the [AI Chat Assistant](ai-chat.md) find the best opportunities for you.

 **How it works:**
 1. Open the AI chat